 - Reviewing your estate plan.
-A brush with mortality or a bad family estate experience can cause us to schedule a meeting with the estate attorney that has been put off for too long.
+A brush with mortality or a bad family estate experience can prompt us to schedule a meeting with the estate attorney.
+A meeting that has been put off for too long.
 Consulting with an attorney can help pinpoint the risks unique to your family situation and also make sure your wishes are documented in the event medical decisions need to be made for you.

 - Getting regular health screenings.
 Seeing a friend fight cancer can be a wake-up call to the health risks that come with aging.
 The fear of not being there for our families can help to overcome our reluctance to get to the doctor’s office on a regular basis.